 Prada/Miu Miu Outlet, Aberdeen

 Just around the corner from Horizon Plaza is a shop formally known as Space, housing end-of-season, out-of-season stock by Prada and Miu Miu.
-Again, this gem of an outlet store is located in a totally random and confusing location, but it’s absolutely worth the hike (about 30 minutes on a bus, or approximately $15 for a cab ride from the other side of Hong Kong Island).
+Again, this gem of an outlet store is located in a totally random and confusing location, but it’s absolutely worth the hike (about 30 minutes on a bus, or about HK$86 (AU$15) for a cab ride from the other side of Hong Kong Island).

-Hidden in an impossible-to-find corner of the Silverchord mall, in the dazzling neon fever dream that is Kowloon, the IT Outlet delivers wild hipster fashion at discount prices.
+Hidden in an impossible-to-find corner of the Silvercord mall, in the dazzling neon fever dream that is Kowloon, the I.T Outlet delivers wild hipster fashion at discount prices.
 Rammed onto a dozen-odd rows are cutting-edge clothes and shoes from the likes of Kurt Gieger, Alexander McQueen, Boy London, Cheap Monday, Opening Ceremony, and Rag & Bone.